logica-web/logica-web.github.io/docs/usrguide/named-arguments.md

 ---
 # Named arguments 🌟

 Now, we have some basic understanding of Logic Programming.
-Before we dive deeper into the operations, we want to introduce a special feature provided by Logica called "named arguments."
+We want to introduce a special feature provided by Logica called "named arguments."

 :::tip
 Named arguments enable operations with tables that have a large number of columns and help with the readability of the output.